pcahillgit/pands-project/README.md

 My repository is structured as follows:

-- This README which provides information on the Iris dataset and lists the references.
+- This README which provides information on the Iris dataset and lists the references used to inform my work.
 - The iris.data file which contains the raw Iris data, this is imported in my code.
 - The analysis.py file which contains code used to analyse the dataset.
-- All other files are products of that analysis; summaries of the variables and plots.
+- All other files are products of that analysis; summaries of the variables saved as a text file and plots (histograms and a pairplot) saved as PNG files.

 ## References
 | Author | Title | About |